custom-components/pyscript/docs/reference.rst

    @state_trigger("domain.light_level == '255' or domain.light2_level == '0'")
    def light_turned_on(trigger_type=None, var_name=None, value=None):
        pass

+You don't have to list all the default keyword parameters - just the ones your function needs.
+In contrast, if you specify additional keyword parameters via ``kwargs``, you will get an excepton if the function doesn't have matching keyword arguments (unless you use the ``**kwargs`` catch-all in the function definition).

 Using ``trigger_type`` is helpful if you have multiple trigger decorators.
 The function can now tell which type of trigger, and which of the two variables changed to cause the trigger.
 You can also use